kristofa/mock-http-server/README.md

 +   New: Introduce `HttpRequestMatcher` which allows you to match http requests on part of their content.
 Can also be used to match http requests that have variable content.
 For example a
 UUID that is generated and part of the request and which will be always different.
-You can add custom `HttpRequestMatcher` instances to `HttpResponseProvider` intances which will than be used for matching.
+You can add custom `HttpRequestMatcher` instances to `HttpResponseProvider` instances which will than be used for matching.

 ### 2.0 - 2nd of January 2014 ###